preet-singh/react-seasons-app/README.md

 # Basic seasons app

-## The app will display the users current season based on their location - location priviliged will need to be granted in order for the app to work
+### The app will display the users current season based on their location - location priviliges will need to be granted in order for the app to work

 ### Deployed at: https://seasons.preetsingh13.now.sh/